Are you struggling to figure out how to fold your shiny new stroller?

 3. Remove Accessories

-If a piece isn’t crucial for the stroller, consider it to be an accessory and remove it prior to folding.
+Before folding the stroller, remove any accessories, such as sunshades, food trays, or cup holders.
+If a piece isn’t crucial for the stroller, consider it an accessory, and remove it before folding.

 4. Locking Mechanism